arvydux/link-checker/README.md

 - `docker-compose exec app php artisan migrate`
 - `docker-compose exec app php artisan key:generate`

+Don't forget to run the scheduler locally to be able to automatically check links twice a day.

+    docker-compose exec app php artisan schedule:work

 Now that all containers are up, access `localhost.links` on your favorite browser

 ## Questions and Improvements